takbok/shared-contacts-admin/tutorial/README.md

 See Issue # 9 for background on the reason for deleting the "vendor" folder.  https://github.com/takbok/shared-contacts-admin/issues/9

 Because the "vendor" folder has been removed, some needed golang packages must now down be downloaded.
-If using Microsoft Windows, run
+If using Microsoft Windows, follow these steps:

+* Ensure the git command is installed on your computer.
+If needed, you may install from: https://git-scm.com/download/win
-* "install-packages.bat"
+* Run "install-packages.bat"

 to install the required golang packages.